kundyz/JavaScript/README.md

   * Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.
 * Add the following datum as the third entry of the data.js file.
 * Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.
+* Use bootstrap to style the table with striped rows.